What Is a Gyroscope?

 A gyroscope is defined as

-The device has a spinning disc that is mounted on the base such that it can move freely in more than one direction so that the orientation is maintained irrespective of the movement in the base.
+The device has a spinning disc mounted on the base so that it can move freely in more than one direction so that the orientation is maintained irrespective of the movement in the base.

 Parts of Gyroscope

 A gyroscope can be considered a massive rotor fixed on the supporting rings known as the gimbals.
 The central rotor is isolated from the external torques with the help of frictionless bearings that are present in the gimbals.
 The spin axis is defined by the axle of the spinning wheel.

 The rotor has exceptional stability at high speeds as it maintains the high-speed rotation axis at the central rotor.
 The rotor has three degrees of rotational freedom.

 Gyroscope Working Principle

 The working principle of a gyroscope is based on gravity.
 It is explained as the product of angular momentum, which is experienced by the torque on a disc to produce a gyroscopic precession in the spinning wheel.